ericbuess/claude-code-inspired-dark/README.md

 ### Terminal Colors
 Full ANSI color palette with warm-tinted variants matching the Claude aesthetic.

-## ⚠️ Critical Requirement: Theme Overrides

-**Zed Limitation**: Custom themes (local files and dev extensions) cannot control syntax highlighting.
-Only Zed's built-in themes have this capability.

-**The `experimental.theme_overrides` in step 3 below is REQUIRED for syntax colors to work.** Without it, you'll only get UI styling (panels, backgrounds, borders) but all code will remain gray.
+## Getting Syntax Highlighting to Work

+In my testing, I found that syntax highlighting requires using `experimental.theme_overrides` in your settings.json.
+Without these overrides, only the UI elements (panels, backgrounds, borders) were styled, while code remained gray.
+This is how I got the full theme working with syntax colors.

 ## Installation